 There is no doubt that maintaining and reaching a high productivity level while working from home is a new challenge that many employees need to address.
 Hence, new remote workers have to put a significant amount of effort into self-awareness and discipline.
 This is also a subject that is getting a lot of traction.

-Once the lockdown measures will be lifted, many employees will be unwilling to go back to the office every day as they become well versed in the art of working remotely.
+As the lockdown measures have been lifted, many employees are unwilling to go back to the office every day as they become well versed in the art of working remotely.

 Many organizations will also turn a larger part of their workforce to become remote workers.
 In fact, many organizations already recognize the benefits of remote work and are willing to put efforts and thoughts to build a remote culture.
 Many are wondering if this could put an end to the office as we know it?

 Online learning and remote working aren’t new, but our changing world made them a necessity.